-The 10x Genomics Cloud CLI is a command line tool that allows you to upload FASTQ files to projects in your 10x Genomics account, create projects from the command line, and manage other tasks related to your 10x Genomics account.
+The 10x Genomics Cloud CLI is a command line tool that allows you to upload custom references and FASTQ files to your 10x Genomics account, create projects from the command line, and manage other tasks related to your 10x Genomics account.

 It is an executable that can be run directly and requires no compilation or installation.

 Download the 10x Genomics Cloud CLI for your operating system and unpack it to a convenient location.
 Make sure you download the 10x Genomics Cloud CLI for the operating system where your data lives.
 Your home directory is a good default location.